brainhack-school2020/BHS_project_Jonathan/README.md

 ## Summary

 Hi!, I'm a first year PhD student at McGill.
-My project aims to use Python visualization tools for displaying functional connectivity results from MEG and/or fMRI data.
+My project aims to use Python visualization tools for displaying functional connectivity results from MEG and fMRI data.

 ## Project definition

 ### Background

-I would like to make use of the tools we have learned during the course.
-I'm planning to use data from an open access repository in order to explore visualization tools for displaying functional connectivity results.
-I would love to work with other people so if you have similar interests lets get in touch!
+I would like to make use of the different tools we have learned during the course.
+I'm planning to use MEG and fMRI data from Human Connectomme Project in order to visualize and analyze  functional connectivity measures.
+I would love to work with other people so if you have similar interests lets get in touch and maybe we could join projects!

 ### Tools

+Human Connectomme Dataset: As the Open data repository from which I will obtain the data form my BHS project
-GitHub: To create a repository with all materials udes for this project.
+GitHub: To create a repository compiling all the resources employed for this project.
-Python: To explore data visualization and analysis tools to use on functional connectivity data.
+Python: To explore data visualization and analysis tools to use on multimodal functional connectivity data.
 Jupyter notebook: To document the code used to organize, manage and analyze the data.

 ### Data

-TBD
+Data from 10 ?? sample subjects from the Human Connectome Project will be used for this project, including:
+Preprocessed high resolution anatomical MR scan Preprocessed fMRI resting state data (sesion 1) Preprocessed MEG resting state data

 ### Deliverables